qua-platform/py-qua-tools/qualang_tools/voltage_gates/README.md

 ) -> None:
 ```

-- **level**: Desired voltage level of the different gates composing the gate in Volts.
+- **level** (float or QUA variable): Desired voltage level of the different gates composing the gate in Volts.
-- **duration**: How long the voltage level should be maintained in ns.
+- **duration** (float or QUA variable): How long the voltage level should be maintained in ns.
 Must be a multiple of 4ns and larger than 16ns.
 - **voltage_point_name**: Name of the voltage level if added to the list of relevant points in the charge stability map.
 - **ramp_duration**: Duration in ns of the ramp if the voltage should be ramped to the desired level instead of stepped.
 Must be a multiple of 4ns and larger than 16ns.